jw1401/RL-WIKI/Docs/ReinforcementLearning.md

 ### Q-Learning, Value based, tabular approach

+Q-Learning

+- Tabular or with
-- DQN Q-Learning tabular or with Deep Neural Networks
+- Deep Neural Networks

+DQN advances

+- Target network
+- Double Q
+- Duelling Q
-- DQN advances - Target network, Double Q, Duelling Q, Prioritized experience replay
+- Prioritized experience replay
+- Noisy Networks

-In Deep Q learning a value function is learned via Regression (Function fitting) with MSE via the Bellman equation
+In Deep Q learning a Value function Q(s,a) is learned with function approximation with MSE and the Bellman equation

 This can be done Monte Carlo or TD style or mixed via TD Lambda and the GAE